 In connection with the closing of the Viper Offering, Viper and Viper's General Partner entered into an advisory services agreement (the "Viper Advisory Services Agreement") with Wexford, dated as of June 23, 2014, under which Wexford provided Viper and Viper's General Partner with general financial and strategic advisory services related to the business in return for an annual fee of \$500,000, plus reasonable out-of-pocket expenses.
 The Advisory Services Agreement was terminated on November 12, 2018 and Viper's payment obligation ended in June 2019.
-For the three months and six months ended June 30, 2019 and 2018, Viper did not pay any amounts under the Advisory Services Agreement.
+During 2019, Viper did not pay any amounts under the Advisory Services Agreement.
+For the three months and nine months ended September 30, 2018, Viper did not pay any amounts under the Advisory Services Agreement.